gssudharshanofficial/CodeAlpha_BasicChatbot/README.md

-# CodeAlpha Internship: Simple Terminal Chatbot
+# CodeAlpha Internship: Simple Terminal Chatbot (Task 4)

 This is a lightweight, rule-based chatbot script built using Python.
 I developed this project to fulfill Task 4 of my software engineering internship curriculum at **CodeAlpha**.